andrewarrow/go365/README.md

 get used to a very common way to write messages to the user.
 And you yourself are the very first user of your programs.

-The first few days also have just one file `main.go`.
+The first few days have just one file `main.go`.
 After you get the hang of some core concepts there will be days with more than one file, each one named something more descriptive that just the word main.

-Each day has a few word title.
+Each day has a title.
 Make sure when you finish a day and move on you can honestly read the title of that day and nod your head affirmitively agreeing you `grok` it.

 # table of contents